actellim/ChocAn/docs/project-report.md

 #### Tool Use

 Gaphor[@GaphorDocs] was used for the creation of UML images.
 GitHub was utilized for collaboration and version tracking and management.
 Pandoc[@PandocManual] was used in the creation of the documentation thus far.
 Other tools used include Google Drive/Docs for collabaration, as well as Microsoft Office for formatting and docment generation.
+Visual Paradigm[@VisualParadigm] was used for the creation of some UML images.

 #### Communication